keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Request Approved Comment_

-\- This comment is triggered by the notaries using the filplus website.
+\- This comment generated from filplus website by the operation of notaries.
 The second message is called the approval message.

 ```
 ## Request Approved